 P.S.
 There is no legal obligation requiring that privacy notices be in Dutch, thereby giving companies the more flexible or convenient option of providing it in English.

-Nonetheless, it would be safer to have the Privacy notice in Dutch too, as it will be easier to argue that it can be understood by everyone.
+Nonetheless, it would be safer to have the privacy notice in Dutch too, as it will be easier to argue that it can be understood by everyone.

 Following these steps, you can help ensure your business complies with data privacy law in the Netherlands.

-Implement a Consent Management Platform today
+Start with Dutch privacy laws by implementing a Consent Management Platform (CMP) today

 The Dutch Implementation Act raises the roof on the corporate obligation to protect personal data.
 With more accountability through measures such as privacy impact assessments and data protection officers, data subjects are also given right over their personal information, including the right to be forgotten, over how their data is shared, and the ability to take legal action against those who fail to comply with the GDPR.